duyp/android-redux/templates/REUX_CODE_TEMPLATE_README.md

 ### Install Redux code template

 Run this in command line (MacOS).
-Please make sure you `cd` to your root directory of IS24 project:
+Please make sure you `cd` to your root directory of the project:

 `cp -a templates/Redux/. /Applications/Android\ Studio.app/Contents/plugins/android/lib/templates/other/Redux`